MechanicOfTheSequence/nosedocs-new/noseblog.md

 you know, like what if I just went full disaster and decided to follow all of nosebook's directions? what I'm thining is that has a funny outcome to it because first, I don't think even they know what they want sometimes, so that means they'll have to come to an agreement -- or, at least mr. motor will need to agree with the PMG.

 [1]: it may also create a new type of belief-based religion with people blessing "RNGesus" for a beneficial outcome.
 I mean it's practically the same as offering sacrifices to a god for good fortune, right?

+[2]: for some reason, I thought it was an 8 game streak.
+I got the reaction that data was wrong, so I looked up the achivement, because I remembered I had an achivement. turns out it was 11 games streak.. wow.
+I honestly didn't know I did that well.. sweet :)

 ### 2021-03-08 ??:?? - reflection in age-offset relationships
 ### 2021-03-03 ??:?? - wait, I want to do it!